jamieiles/oldland-cpu/docs/memory.md

 Instruction cache is enabled with the C bit of the PSR, data cache is enabled with the D bit of the PSR.

+Physical addresses with the MSB (31) set are automatically non-cached accesses and therefore used for peripherals where memory-mapped I/O is performed.

 Maintenance Instructions
 ------------------------